7–THE FOOL AND THE POLARITIES

 • Too much Empress: enmeshment, indulgence, blurred boundaries, emotional flooding, passivity.

-• Too much Emperor: rigidity, overcontrol, defensiveness, emotional dryness, violent aggression.
+• Too much Emperor: rigidity, overcontrol, defensiveness, emotional dryness, aggressive domination.

-• Set one clear boundary that protects the tender thing (a limit, a schedule, a no).
+3. 72-hour experiment: Set one clear boundary that protects the tender thing (a limit, a schedule, a no) and receive one concrete nourishment (rest, beauty, food, touch, play, encouragement).
+Both must be concrete—not aspirational.

 The Hierophant represents tradition, communal identity, inherited wisdom.
 The Lovers represent personal integrity, chosen commitment, self-authorship.
 A mature life learns to be formed and to choose.